 Child exploitation is something you might hear a lot about on the news.
 It can be worrying for parents and carers to think about it.
 By understanding what child exploitation means, you can be more prepared to protect your child if you ever think they’re in danger.

 Exploitation is when someone takes advantage of a child for their own profit or gain.
 It can take different forms.
-This includes:

 Both types of exploitation can be hard for a child to recognise and they may not understand that they are being coerced.
+They may think they are working or in a relationship.
+Or they might enjoy the attention and the feeling of belonging.

 Spend quality time with your child on a regular basis.
 This can help you stay connected to what is going on in their life when they’re not with you.